GaloisInc/saw-script/doc/manual/manual.md

 Functions themselves are values, and have types.
 The type of a function that takes an argument of type `a` and returns a result of type `b` is `a -> b`.

 Typically, the types of functions are inferred.
 As in the example `f` above.
 In this case, because `f` only creates a list with the given argument, and it's possible to create a list of any element type, `f` can be applied to an argument of any type.
 We say, therefore, that it's *polymorphic*.
+Concretely, we write the type of `f` as `{a} a -> [a]`, meaning it takes a value of any type and returns a list containing elements of that same type.
 This means we can also apply it to `10`:

 ~~~~
 sawscript> f 10